 It’s the day of the big race and you are ready to throw down on your PB’s.
 Here is a proven way to supercharge your warm-up so that your hard work shows up at race time.

-It’s a super common part of what you see on deck at local swim meets—swimmers bundled up in a toque, swimming parka and gloves in an effort to stay somewhat warm while sitting on a cold set of metal bleachers.
+It’s a super common sight at local swim meets: swimmers bundled up in a toque, swimming parka, and gloves in an effort to stay somewhat warm while sitting on a cold set of metal bleachers.

-As a young age grouper we’d all pack our thick parkas anytime we went away for a swim meet, regardless of what time of year it was.
-I didn’t really understand the point of it at the time—the senior swimmers did it so that was enough reasoning for me—but as I’ve gotten older and better come to appreciate warming up, it makes sense.
+As a young age grouper we’d all pack our thick swim parkas anytime we went away for a swim meet, regardless of the time of year.
+I didn’t really understand the point of it at the time—the senior swimmers did it, so that was enough reasoning for me—but as I’ve gotten older and better, I have come to appreciate warming up, and it makes sense.

-In order to swim fast when it matters most your core temperature needs to be up and your muscles primed.
+In order to swim fast, when it matters most, your core temperature needs to be up, and your muscles need to be primed.

 But because of the lengthy gaps that often happen between warm-up and your first race, and the extended periods of sitting on our butts, the temperature of our core quickly plummets, rendering that extensive and well-planned swim meet warm-up a little useless.